 What I Don’t Like

-I get the idea behind the stand, but the truth is that it’s not very easy to setup and it looks sloppy.
+I get the idea behind the stand, but it’s not very easy to set up, and it looks sloppy.

 It’s great that there is a way to stand up the panel, but it’s so cumbersome to use that during my tests I ended up using it in other ways than intended.